 Jaunty, nimble rhythms race against spry, chugging guitars.
-It’s clear that Get Inuit don’t take themselves over seriously, but its because of that, that their liberating guitar pop is so successful, instinctively vibrant and genuine.
+It’s clear that Indoor Pets don’t take themselves over seriously, but it’s because of that, that their liberating guitar pop is so successful, instinctively vibrant and genuine.
 Led by singer Jamie’s spirited vocal and off kilter idiosyncrasies, the songs are delivered with a zestful zing that could only be compared to the high after an all-dayer on energy drinks.

 I sat down with the band’s singer to chat about his musical loves, what music means to him and much more.